omniosorg/omniosorg.github.io/_docs/info/getstarted.md

 ## Basic Package Management

-`pkg` is the principle method of installing software in OmniOS.
+`pkg` is the principal method of installing software in OmniOS.
 Let's query the package manager for a version of gcc:

 ```terminal